dbulnes/stellar-ledger-api/README.md

 To build this project and run the tests you must have [NodeJS](https://nodejs.org/en/) and [NPM](https://www.npmjs.com/) installed.
 Note that usually, when you install NodeJS from a package, NPM is also installed, so you should be fine with just installing the former.

-To build the project run
+After you've installed NodeJS run

 ```$ npm install```

+in the project root directory.

 ## Running the scripts